junzhang1/Portfolio/final_project_Jun.md

 ### 2. User Research Protocol
 * the target audience you hope to reach with your story;

   The purpose of my story is to correct people's misperception about deaths from alcohol and deaths from guns in New York State.
-So my target audience are government official and the public who have the misperception.
+So my target audience are government official and the public especially those who have the misperception.
 My mission is to draw people's attention to alcohol-related death.

 * your approach to identifying representative individuals to interview;